thomascastleman/StabOverflow/README.md

 In addition, users are also able to subscribe to categories, meaning they will receive digests every day with questions that have been posted under that category in the past 24 hours.

+The mailing system uses [nodemailer](https://nodemailer.com/about/) with Google OAuth2 to securely access and send emails from a google account used only for this service.
+This requires a Google Client ID, Client Secret, Refresh Token, and Access Token.
+Most of the instructions for obtaining these credentials can be found [here](http://masashi-k.blogspot.com/2013/06/sending-mail-with-gmail-using-xoauth2.html).

 ## Installation